 In connection with the financing transaction, the Company issued to the investors five-year warrants to purchase 5,604,411 shares of common stock at \$0.92 per share and two-year warrants to purchase 1,401,103 shares of common stock at \$1.60 per share (collectively, the "October Warrants").
-The valuation of the October Warrants as calculated using the Black Scholes option pricing model equaled \$7,838,791 on the date of grant.
+Valuation of the October Warrants as calculated using the Black Scholes option pricing model equaled \$7,838,791 on the date of grant.

 Under EITF Issue No. 00-27, the value of the October Warrants issued to the investors was calculated relative to the total amount of the debt offering.
 The relative fair value of the October Warrants issued to the investors was determined to be \$2,941,267, or 62.5% of the total offering.
 The relative fair value of the October Warrants, along with the effective beneficial conversion feature of the debt (\$3,557,761) and the face value discount given to the investors (\$706,154), totaled in excess of the face amount of the October Debentures.
 As such, the Company recorded a debt discount equal to the face value of the October Debentures of \$4,707,705.
-Prior to the amendment of the October Debentures on April 30, 2008 discussed below, the Company recorded interest expense of \$146,765 related to the amortization of the debt discount during the three months ended June 30, 2008.

 Financing fees of \$565,000, including placement agent fees of \$440,000 and legal and other fees of \$125,000, were paid in cash from the gross proceeds of the October Debentures.
 Joseph Stevens and Company ("Joseph Stevens") acted as sole placement agent in connection with the financing transaction.
 Also in connection with the financing transaction, the Company issued Joseph Stevens three-year warrants to purchase 560,364 shares of the Company's common stock exerciseable at \$0.84 per share.
 The value of the warrants issued to Joseph Stevens as calculated using the Black Scholes option pricing model was \$525,071.
 The total financing fees of \$1,090,071 related to the financing transaction were allocated to the equity and debt components of the financing.
 The Company recorded 62.5% of the financing fees (\$681,294) as costs related to the issuance of the equity instruments, and as such has netted those amounts against additional paid-in capital as of the date of the financing.
 The remaining 37.5% (\$408,777) was recorded as deferred financing costs.
-Prior to the amendment of the October Debentures on April 30, 2008 discussed below, the Company recorded interest expense of \$13,573 related to the amortization of these deferred financing costs during the three months ended June 30, 2008.
+Prior to the amendment of the October Debentures on April 30, 2008 discussed below, the Company recorded interest expense of \$13,573 related to the amortization of these deferred financing costs during the six months ended September 30, 2008.
 In connection with the amendment of the October Debentures on April 30, 2008, the unamortized balance of the deferred financing costs was written off (see below).